denten-books/plain-text/1-metaphor.md

 controls.

 Dissimulation conceals structuring principles large and small.
 Some of the occluded details remain inconsequential, like the limit on how many keys can be pressed at once without overwhelming the circuitry of the keyboard when typing.
 Other concealed details are of paramount importance, like digital rights management chips and censorship filters, for example.
 Electronic books are governed and internalize governing structures in ways that are often purposefully hidden from the reader.
-For example, the US Digital Millennium Copyright Act prohibits the physical circumvention of copyright protections [@ku_critique_2004; @ginsburg_legal_2005; @perzanowski_rethinking_2008;
+For example, the US Digital Millennium Copyright Act prohibits the physical circumvention of copyright protections [See @ku_critique_2004; @ginsburg_legal_2005; @perzanowski_rethinking_2008;
 @fry_circumventing_2009; @von_lohmann_unintended_2010].
 This means that if an electronic book is encrypted in some way to prevent copyright infringement, the reader may also be prevented from examining codes and codices embedded into the device---rules governing accessibility, preservation, or freedom of speech.
 The material affordances of inscription at that deep, bottom-most meaning-bearing medium influence all higher-level practices of interpretation.[^ln1-rmedium]

 Traditional theories of textual interpretation rely on properties and assumptions attached to print media.
 For example, in Hans-Georg Gadamer's